-The important thing is to correct it especially if the differentials between the glute strengths is particularly large.
+The important thing is to correct it especially if the differentials between the glute strengths are particularly large.
 As discussed this can cause a lot of problems with your posture as everything shifts out of alignment.

-In this post I’ve compiled an easy to follow step-by-step process on how to activate the weak glute and strengthen it as well.
+In this post, I’ve compiled an easy to follow step-by-step process on how to activate the weak glute and strengthen it as well.

 1. Roll out The Hip Flexors

 The first thing you’ll want to do is to roll out tight hip flexor muscles particularly on the side with the weak glute.
 When the hip flexors are tight they can make it harder for the weak glute to fire.

 Spend some time foam rolling out the tight hip flexor and doing some hip flexor stretches to lengthen the muscles of the hip.
 By doing this step we are attempting to help make it easier to switch on that lazy glute.